Who is this tutorial for?

 If you're looking to get data from multiple category pages on the supplier site, just pick one for now.
 I'll tell you about how you can reuse the same automation for other product categories on the same site at the end of the article.

 5. "Record session cookies" should be turned off in this case because you do not need to be logged in to access the page.
-Then go ahead and press "Record New Task".
+Then go ahead and press "Build New Robot".

-Once the extension is successfully activated, click "Continue" and click "Record New Task" to begin recording the task.
+Once the extension is successfully activated, click "Continue" and click "Build New Robot" to begin building the Robot.

 A new window should appear and display the supplier webpage you have inputted with Browse AI robot.
 Take time to explore the new window and explore features by clicking on the robot.
 You can move the robot around simply by holding and dragging it to the position of your liking.